A Mid-Year Meander

-- Dunolly Bakery, Dunolly's Ministry of Fun and the Dunolly Arts Hub all make Dunolly a fun stop on the way to Bendigo
+- Dunolly Bakery, Dunolly's Ministry of Fun, the Dunolly Arts Hub and Alvah Art Gallery all make Dunolly a fun stop on the way to Bendigo

-- The Talbot Market (every third Sunday) draws foodies from miles around but Talbot Provedore offers a tase of the region Thursday - Sunday and dinners on Saturdays
+- The Talbot Farmers Market (every third Sunday) draws foodies from miles around but Talbot Provedore offers a tase of the region Thursday - Sunday, dinners on Saturdays

 - In Adelaide Lead Possum Gully Fine Arts is well worth a visit - open Saturday, Sunday & Public Holidays 11:00am - 5:00pm and by appointment